Inferara/inference-language-spec/README.md

 Inference is a domain-specific programming language designed by [Inferara](https://inferara.com) to enable Web3 developers to formulate properties of the native application algorithms in a familiar format similar to how unit tests are written.

-Inference allows formal proof of the correctness of the specified properties to be received in an automated way.
+Inference allows formal proof of the correctness of the specified properties to be expressed as Coq theory and verified in an automated way.

 > [!IMPORTANT]
 > Inference is a Web3 native applications-oriented, formal specification language.